nataliapc/metacatalog-msx/README.md

 # metacatalog-msx

-JSON Schema defining a metacatalog proposal for old 8-bits computers tapes, roms, disks, ...
+JSON Schema defining a metacatalog proposal for 8-bit-computer tapes, cartridges, disks...

-Trying to unify and categorize all MSX games and programs.
+Trying to unify and categorize all MSX software.

 ## Examples